14 km / day25% Difficulty6 stages / 7 nights / 8 days

 Taste the fantastic local products of the Mediterranean diet.

-Admire the artistic genius Salvador Dalí Museum in Figueres and meet friendly local people.
+Admire the museum of artistic genius Salvador Dalí in Figueres and meet friendly local people.

 Walk through one of the most beautiful landscapes of Catalonia: l’Empordà.